What is Unit Testing?

 Some of the most popular and widely used tools are listed below.

 JUnit: JUnit is a free-to-use testing tool for Java.
 It is automatically included in many project templates available with various IDEs for Java development.
 What makes JUnit special is that it tests the data first and then tests the code after inserting the data in it.
 It also provides assertions to identify the test methods.

 NUnit: NUnit is to .Net as JUnit is to Java.
 It has all the salient features of JUnit, but for development in .Net programming language.
 It also supports running the tests in parallel.

 PHPUnit: Similar to JUnit and NUnit, PHPUnit is a tool for PHP developers.
 It also supports all the elementary features of a good testing tool.

-Jtest: Parasoft Jtest is a third-party plugin that leverages the open source frameworks such as JUnit and adds one-click solutions to make life easier.
+Jtest: Parasoft Jtest is a third-party plugin that leverages open-source frameworks such as JUnit and adds one-click solutions to make life easier.
 With Jtest, you can automatically generate test codes for your code with just a few clicks.
 By automating these tasks, the developer is free to work on the business logic of the test cases.

-JMockIt: JMockIt is an open source tool which also supports mocking the API calls with recording and verification syntax.
+JMockIt: JMockIt is an open-source tool that also supports mocking the API calls with recording and verification syntax.

 Unit Test Case Example